fdwootton/Employee-Tracker/README.md

 # Employee Tracker
   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />
   ## **Description**
-  This application allows the user to access and edit employee data
+  This application allows the user to access and edit employee data.
+The user is able to view all employees, roles, and departments.
+The user can parse the data by only viewing employees by department or role.
+The user can also add employees, roles, or departments to the database.

   ## **Table of Contents**
   - [Installation](#installation)